 Under these contracts, we are entitled to a payment if the total number of degree days within the hedge period is less than the applicable "Payment Thresholds," or strikes.
-For fiscal 2023 we entered into weather hedging contracts under which we are entitled to a payment capped at \$12.5 million if degree days are less than the Payment Threshold and we are obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
-The hedge period runs from November 1 through March 31, taken as a whole, for each respective fiscal year.
-In accordance with ASC 815-45, we recorded a \$0.4 million expense to delivery and branch expenses for the first quarter of fiscal 2023 (reflecting colder temperatures) as compared to a \$2.2 million benefit for the first quarter of fiscal 2022 (reflecting warmer temperatures).
-The final settlement under these contracts may differ depending on the actual heating degree-days recorded in the period January 1, 2023 through March 31, 2023.
-Temperatures recorded for January 2023 were warmer than expected.
+For fiscal 2022 and 2023 we entered into weather hedging contracts under which we were entitled to a payment capped at \$12.5 million if degree days were less than the Payment Threshold and we were obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
+The hedge period ran from November 1 through March 31, taken as a whole, for each respective fiscal year.
+The temperatures experienced during the hedge period through March 31, 2023 and March 31, 2022 were warmer than the strikes in the weather hedge contracts.
+As a result at March 31, 2023 and March 31, 2022, the Company reduced delivery and branch expenses and recorded receivable under those contracts of \$12.5 million and \$1.1 million, respectively.
+The amounts were received in full in April 2023 and April 2022, respectively.